-You can find pistachio oil at many specialty food stores — ideally, look for a toasted oil, which will have a more nutty flavor —or you can substitute another nut oil or olive oil.
+You can find pistachio oil at many specialty food stores — ideally, look for a toasted oil, which will have a more nutty flavor — but you can also substitute another nut oil or olive oil.

-Look for baby mustard greens with the loose lettuces and packaged salad greens at your supermarket.
-If you can’t find them, substitute full-grown mustard greens, which are usually near the chard, kale, and other leafy greens.
-Remove the ribs and cut or tear the remaining leaves into bite-size pieces.
+Look for baby mustard greens, which you can sometimes find with the loose lettuces and packaged salad greens at your supermarket.
+If they’re not available, substitute full-grown mustard greens, which are usually near the chard, kale, and other leafy greens.
+Just remove the ribs and cut or tear the remaining leaves into bite-size pieces.

 Mustard Greens Salad with Roasted Beets and Toasted Pistachios

 1 pound/455 g beets, ideally a combination of colors and about the same size, greens trimmed (save the greens for another use)

 1/4 cup/60 mL pistachio oil (see notes)

 2 tablespoons organic extra-virgin olive oil